Factor of Safety Calculator

 What is the Factor of Safety?

 When building things, we want to make sure the materials we use or the structure we build can withstand the loads we are going to apply to them.
-For example, we need to use a screwdriver that is capable of handling the torque needed to tighten a screw, or else the screwdriver would break, or the screw would not get tightened adequately.
+For example, we need to use a screwdriver that is capable of handling the torque needed to tighten a threaded fastener like a screw or a bolt, or else the screwdriver would break, or the screw would not get tightened adequately.
 On a larger scale, we want to construct a building that will be able to carry the intended number of persons and objects (e.g., furniture, equipment, appliances) that will occupy it.
 The objects that constitute the sum of weight that the building has to carry are called loads.

 Loads that vary in the amount of force over time, or ones that change position, are called live loads.
 On the other hand, loads that are not mobile or maintain their influence over a given area for long periods are known as (you guessed it) dead loads.
 These loads (if considered to affect a particular area) are also called stresses.
 For more detailed knowledge about stress, you might want to check out and try our stress calculator.
 But for now, we'll stick with calling these forces "loads".

 However, there are other loads that can influence a structure.
-Examples of these loads are earthquake loads, wind loads, and even loads due to snow or rain.
+Examples of these loads are earthquake loads, wind loads, and even loads due to snow or rain (we can help you calculate the one due to snow with our snow load calculator).
 These are things we need to consider when building a safe structure.
 To arrive at the strength that the structure needs to support to be reliable (i.e., it would not fail when any unexpected additional loads are present), engineers came up with a set of numerical constants that they multiply the structure's design load by to check for these things.
 These constants are called the factor of safety.

 Understanding factor of safety with an example